The Rev. James Lawson, key architect of the Civil Rights Movement, dies at 95

 Lawson was 95 and died Sunday in Southern California, according to his son J. Morris Lawson III.

-James Morris Lawson Jr. was born in Uniontown, Pennsylvania, in 1928.
+James Morris Lawson Jr. was born in Uniontown, Pa., in 1928.
 His father and grandfather were Methodist ministers, but Lawson credited his mother, Philane, for instilling in him the power of nonviolent resistance.

 In a 2018 interview with NPR, he described coming home from an altercation as an 8-year-old child.